AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks

 A remarkable success has been reported for AI from incorporating DRL into the field of gaming~\cite{deepmind2013}.
 DRL, which is mainly a reinforcement learning (RL) technique combined with deep-neural-network (DNN), has the potential to handle high-dimensional inputs, learn patterns, and solve complex problems efficiently~\cite{deepmind2013,mnih2015human}.
-A number of DRL advances have been emerged recently, however, aiming of improving its learning abilities, speed, and generalization.
-Even though some initial work consider DRL for 2D-\uavs~placement in the presence of \los~links only, as it is the case ~\cite{liu2018energy} which employs deep deterministic policy gradient (DDPG) DRL, the full potentials of DRL for 3D networks still need to be assessed.
-Integrating dueling network (DN) architectures with DRL has shown its merits in dramatically improving and generalizing learning in the Atari domain~\cite{wang2016dueling}.
-In the same regard, dueling DRL, compared to other DRL advances like double DRL, as discussed in the \uav~sensing related application context~\cite{kersandt2018self}, shows an improvement in learning speed.
-Nevertheless, there are surprisingly extremely-limited research investigations done about integrating DN DRL and~\uav.
-We aim, in this paper, to solve the non-convex optimization problem of the 3D-network resources management.
-We bring forth the most-recent advances in AI to efficiently solve the \uav~placement and resources management while maximizing both users\textquotesingle~data rate and fairness.
-Our main contributions in this paper are summarized as follows \begin{enumerate} \item We propose a unified model-free framework, \adapt, for 3D \uav~placement and power allocation in a NOMA-based network.
-We integrate dueling network with DRL, for the first time in NOMA-UAV networks, and demonstrate the tremendous-gain resultant in model generalization over conventional DRL. \item We demonstrate the effectiveness of \adapt~for different channel models in both the \sub~and mmWave spectrum. \item We show that \adapt~maximizes users\textquotesingle~sum rate while maintaining high fairness.
+It has recently witnessed a number of advances to improve DRL learning abilities, speed, and generalization.
+Even though some initial works consider DRL for 2D-\uavs~placement in the presence of \los~links only, e.g.~\cite{liu2018energy}, which employs deep deterministic policy gradient (DDPG) DRL, the full potentials of DRL for 3D networks still need to be assessed.
+Integrating dueling network architectures with DRL has shown its merits in dramatically improving and generalizing learning in the Atari domain~\cite{wang2016dueling}.
+In the same regard, dueling DRL, compared to other DRL advances like double DRL, as discussed in the \uav~sensing related application context~\cite{kersandt2018self}, shows an improvement in the learning speed.
+Nevertheless, there are surprisingly very limited research investigations done about integrating dueling DRL and~\uav.
+We aim, in this paper, to solve the non-convex optimization problem of the 3D-network resources management using our proposed dueling DRL based framework.

+In this paper, we aim to bring forth the most-recent advances in AI to efficiently solve the \uav~placement and resources management while maximizing both users\textquotesingle~data rate and fairness.
+Our main contributions are summarized as follows \begin{enumerate} \item We propose a unified model-free framework, \adapt, for 3D \uav~placement and power allocation in a NOMA-based network.
+We integrate dueling network with DRL, for the first time in NOMA-UAV networks, and demonstrate the tremendous-gain resultant in learning model generalization, and hence, network performance. \item We show that \adapt~is robust for different channel gain models both for the \sub~and mmWave spectrum. \item We show that \adapt~maximizes the spectral efficiency while maintaining high users\textquotesingle~fairness.
 Simulation results shows that \adapt~outperforms other optimization based mathematical framework approach. \end{enumerate}

 \comm{